-- 5.3.8 Site 519 is largely on land considered to be of high harm to the Green Belt, which is similar to much of the land in this broad location.
+5.3.8 Site 519 is largely on land considered to be of high harm to the Green Belt, which is similar to much of the land in this broad location.
 Whilst there is an area of very high harm Green Belt and Flood Zones 2 and 3 to the south-west of the site, this is small in comparison to the overall site area and could easily be excluded from any allocated development.
-The site is identified as being of moderate landscape sensitivity, with other sites around the settlements (particularly Codsall) being judged as more sensitive in landscape terms. - 5.3.9 The site is large enough to provide most of the new dwellings required to deliver a new first school to serve the village, whilst being of sufficient size to ensure its delivery.
+The site is

+- identified as being of moderate landscape sensitivity, with other sites around the settlements (particularly Codsall) being judged as more sensitive in landscape terms. - 5.3.9 The site is large enough to provide most of the new dwellings required to deliver a new first school to serve the village, whilst being of sufficient size to ensure its delivery.
 There are other sizable Green Belt sites around the settlement that are slightly less harmful to the Green Belt (e.g. Site 222 and Site 630 a&b).
 However, both sites are in more sensitive landscape areas and don't present the same locational advantages present at Site 519.
 These include Site 519's unique location adjacent to active travel links to a nearby strategic employment site (i54) and the site's ability to deliver the required through road between Pendeford Mill Lane and Lane Green Road.
+Equally, correspondence with the education authority also suggests that any significant additional housing growth in the Codsall school cluster above the level implied by the Council's Spatial Housing Strategy will create unmitigable capacity issues at middle schools in the Codsall/Bilbrook area.